 Tackling the Integration Challenge

 The foundation of any meaningful healthcare analytics implementation is a repository of high-quality data.
-Despite significant efforts from standards organizations like HL7®, initiatives like FHIR®, and regulatory incentives for vendors and healthcare organizations to improve system interoperability and data sharing, inconsistencies and quality issues plague the information exchange interfaces of healthcare systems.
+Despite significant efforts from standards organisations like HL7®, initiatives like FHIR®, and regulatory incentives for vendors and healthcare organisations to improve system interoperability and data sharing, inconsistencies and quality issues plague the information exchange interfaces of healthcare systems.
 As a result of these challenges, a majority of analytics initiatives fail to move past the task of implementing and populating the underlying data repository.

-As organizations look beyond core clinical and claims data integration to data sourced from devices, large genome data sets, and information from supporting systems that provide insights into behavioral, social, and environmental factors, healthcare analytics platforms will be presented with ever-increasing scalability challenges.
+As organisations look beyond core clinical and claims data integration to data sourced from devices, large genome data sets, and information from supporting systems that provide insights into behavioral, social, and environmental factors, healthcare analytics platforms will be presented with ever-increasing scalability challenges.

 Flexible and Extensible

-To help provide this flexibility, Orion Health has chosen Elasticsearch as the database to support its patient registries.
+To help provide this flexibility, Orion Health has chosen Elastic Search as the database to support its patient registries.
 Its high-performance, full-text indexing capability provides the ability for general-purpose registry designs to effectively support a much broader range of analysis without needing to design and deploy use-case-specific registries.